-In cases of severe infestation, inability of family to rid the child of infestation, chronic infestation, repeated infestation or possible impetigo (secondary bacterial infection of sores and scratches on the child's head), the parent will be required to keep child at home until they see a physician or county public health nurse and bring a note from a physician or nurse declaring they are lice and nit free.
+In cases of bed bugs or a severe lice infestation, inability of family to rid the child of infestation, chronic infestation, repeated infestation or possible impetigo (secondary bacterial infection of sores and scratches on the child's head), the parent will be required to keep child at home until they see a physician or county public health nurse and bring a note from a physician or nurse declaring they are lice and nit free.
 Information on head lice treatment and nit removal is available in the nurse's office.